Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_02_using_junit_parameterized/description.md

 ![alt text](https://github.com/Jarcionek/Bad-Practices-of-Testing/blob/master/src/java/presentation/_02_using_junit_parameterized/02-before-intellij.png)

-There is absolutely nothing that could explain why the third test failed.
+There is absolutely nothing that could explain why the third test failed - you cannot even see what the actual value was.
 Also you have to count the test parameters to find what input it was.
 Although it is not a problem with only 3 test parameters, it may get more difficult with 10 or more.

 Final problem of junit parameterized test is that it is not possible to debug easily.
 You cannot just run a chosen test, you have to run them all.
 So the best you can do is use conditional breakpoints, but this involves a lot of manual work if other test starts failing or if you have multiple breakpoints (as you have to either set all of them to be conditional or disable them temporary).